dtminnick/fdistr/README.md

 #> 15     r     1     0.018               55                1.000
 ```

-In this case, the frequency distribution table provides a row for each
+In this example, the frequency distribution table provides a row for
-unique first letter in the dataset, arranged in descending order of
+each unique first letter in the dataset, arranged in descending order of
 count, with the frequency, cumulative count and cumulative frequency for
 each first letter.